 Designers- Jan, Mollie and David Bradford selected the scripture and glass.
 Worked closely with the artist to design the artwork.

 Side windows- 7 foot tall.
+Framed in 500 year old stone from England.
 Colors and pattern designed to match 150-year-old interior door.

 Rocks- Hand selected from creeks and riverbeds of Tennessee and Virginia

 Built and designed by John Newman from NC.

 1.25 acres filled with natural springs

 Named in loving memory of Sarah Nell, Jan’s (matriarch) late mother who passed in 1973.

 Brimming with fish, including the Largemouth Bass, Bluegill, Crappie (and a few Catfish).